shammond42/definition-list/README.md

 ## Usage

 While definition lists are not part of the standard markdown definition, a number of varients have introduced it.
-This plugin has adopted the markup standard as described in the (Extended Syntax)[https://www.markdownguide.org/extended-syntax/].
+This plugin has adopted the markup standard as described in the [Extended Syntax](https://www.markdownguide.org/extended-syntax/).
 The markup syntax looks like this.

 ```
 First Term